 For some patients, the appearance of a smooth, flat stomach is desirable, and they chose to have a cosmetic surgery procedure such as a tummy tuck or liposuction to achieve this.
 A tummy tuck is a popular procedure for both men and women looking to improve the shape of the abdomen and can restore life changing confidence and contribute to improved health and lifestyle for many patients.

-During a tummy tuck, the specialist MYA surgeon will remove excess skin, fat, unwanted stretch marks and scars that may have occurred from previous surgeries such as a C-section from the abdomen.
+During a tummy tuck, the specialist MYA surgeon will remove excess skin and fat from the abdomen as well as any unwanted stretch marks and scars that may have occurred from previous surgeries such as a C-section.
 If required the surgeon can repair the stomach muscles, tighten the skin, and reposition the naval (tummy button) to improve the shape and appearance of the stomach.

 During a tummy tuck, the surgeon removes excess skin, fat, unwanted stretch marks and scars that may have occurred from previous surgeries such as a C-section from the abdomen.
 If required the surgeon can repair the stomach muscles, tighten the skin, and reposition the naval (tummy button) to improve the shape and appearance of the stomach.

-Every patient who undergoes any cosmetic surgery procedure should expect some down time following their surgery.
-The recovery period for a tummy tuck is typically between 6-8 weeks, it is important that patients rest following their procedure.
-Mobility will be restricted for the first week following surgery, however, it is important that patients maintain some mobility to reduce the risk of DVT (deep vein thrombosis).
+Every patient who undergoes any cosmetic surgery procedure should expect some downtime following their surgery.
+The recovery process for a tummy tuck is typically between 6-8 weeks, it is important that patients rest following their procedure.
+Limited mobility is normal for the first week following surgery, however, it is important that patients maintain some mobility with light exercise to reduce the risk of deep vein thrombosis (DVT).

-Patients are required to take 2 weeks off work for desk-based jobs, but patients with a more physically demanding job may need to take longer for recovery.
-Patients must not lift children or any heavy items for a minimum of 6 weeks, doing so could have a negative impact on their recovery.
+Patients are required to take 2 weeks off work for desk-based jobs, but those with a more physically demanding job may need to take longer for recovery after a tummy tuck.
+Patients must not lift children or any heavy items for a minimum of 6 weeks, doing so could have a negative impact on their tummy tuck recovery.

 Tummy tuck recovery is often described as similar to a C-section.
 Patients should expect to experience some pain and discomfort following their procedure, pain relief will be prescribed to ease this.
 Patients may require wound drains following their procedure.
 The surgeon will use either dissolvable or non-dissolvable stitches.
 Dressings will then be applied along with a compression garment.